 If you've ever struggled to carve out time for deep work amid a sea of team meetings, Clockwise can help.
 When used alongside the rest of your team, Clockwise helps every team member schedule flexible meetings for the best time for all and helps everyone maximize their focus time.

-The Planner is your typical calendar view.
-While you can't just click and drag to add a time block like most of the apps on our list, adding a new meeting only takes a few extra clicks.
-Head to Your ideal day to the left to customize everything from your working hours and meeting availability to how much focus time you need and when you prefer to schedule it.
+The Prism is your typical calendar view.
+You can click and drag to add a time block or ask the conversational AI chatbot to schedule or reschedule events and tasks.
+Head to Ideal day to the left to customize everything from your working hours and meeting availability to how much focus time you need and when you prefer to schedule it.
 You can add time for lunch or include travel time, too.

 Clockwise really shines when you get to flexible meetings and holds.
 You can mark any meeting in your calendar as flexible, and Clockwise will automatically choose the best time for all parties.
 (Weekly one-on-one meetings are a great use case for this.)
-Under Flexible holds, you can utilize the same smart scheduling for events where you're the only participant.
+Under Flexibility, you can view and manage all of your flexible meetings and holds.

 The app also offers a Calendly-esque scheduling link feature.
-One drawback: Clockwise only integrates with Google Calendar accounts for now.
+One drawback: Clockwise only integrates with Google and Microsoft accounts for now.
 But the app also integrates with Zoom, Asana, and Slack.

-Clockwise pricing: Free plan includes smart calendar management for individuals; upgrade to the Teams plan for $6.75/user/month to optimize meeting times and focus time for multiple parties.
+Clockwise pricing: Free plan includes smart calendar management for individuals; upgrade to the Teams plan for $6.75/user/month to optimize meeting times and focus time and access scheduling links.

 Reclaim is another great option for smart scheduling across a team.
 I found Clockwise a shade easier to use, but if you prefer a tool with more task management features, Reclaim is worth a try and also offers a limited free plan.